kentr/drupal-7g-firewall-patch/README.md

 I don't vouch for the utility or functionality of the firewall rules on a Drupal site.
-I've used it for years on my site without any issues save for an edit to allow access to files under the `system` directory.
+I've used it for years on my site without any issues with the exception of an edit to allow access to files under the `system` directory.
 Thanks to the folks at Perishable Press, that change was added to newer versions of the firewall.

 ## Usage